bowman2001/perplexdoc/content/doc/shortcode/figure/index.md

 ### Large

 {{< figure large >}}
-In the documentation layout the large size fills the text width and the margin.
+In the documentation layout the large size fills the text width and the right margin.
 The text of the caption is constrained to the text width.
+The attribution is placed in the right margin an on the right as usual.
 {{< /figure>}}

 ### Large